 Rachel Schechter has a broad privacy and cybersecurity-focused practice, with an emphasis on data governance, compliance, artificial intelligence, access to information, and related disputes.
-Rachel is a Certified Information Privacy Professional (Canada), and is recognized in Best Lawyers in Canada: Ones to Watch for her work in commercial litigation (2022-2024) and information technology law (2023-2024).
+Rachel is a Certified Information Privacy Professional (Canada), and is recognized in Best Lawyers in Canada for her work in Privacy and Data Security Law.

-Rachel is active in the Vancouver legal community.
-She is the Vice Chair of the CBABC Freedom of Information & Privacy Law section Executive and serves as a Member-at-Large on the CBABC’s Women Lawyers Forum Executive.
+Rachel is the author of the Quick Reference Guide to the Personal Information Protection Act, BC and Alberta.
+She is active in the Vancouver legal community, and serves as the Chair of the CBABC Freedom of Information & Privacy Law section Executive and Vice Chair of the CBABC’s Women Lawyers Forum Executive, having previously served as a member at large for four years.

 In her spare time, Rachel enjoys trying new recipes (mostly successfully), and exploring BC with her dog, Teddy, who serves as Harris’ Chief Barketing Officer.